Niklas Ajo

 Niklas 'Niki' Ajo (born 10 July 1994, in Valkeakoski) is a Finnish former Grand Prix motorcycle racer, and the 2009 champion of the Finnish 125GP Championship.
 Ajo has also competed in the Red Bull MotoGP Rookies Cup and the Spanish 125GP Championship.

+Ajo is currently working as crew chief and race engineer for the Red Bull KTM Ajo team founded by his father, former motorcycle racer Aki Ajo.